joan-morera/alfis-docker/README.md

 # Alfis Docker (Alpine Static)

-This is a personal Docker image for [Alfis](https://github.com/Revertron/Alfis), built statically on Alpine Linux.
+This is a personal Docker image for [Alfis CLI](https://github.com/Revertron/Alfis), built statically on Alpine Linux.

 I wanted to run it on ARM64 but I couldn't find a proper image for it, ergo this repo.